ammarhz/vue-learning/README.md

 ## welcome alert shows after successful login

 ## computed removed and move function to methods and triggers at form submission.

+## added resetForm method in login form and signup form